-Machu Picchu has no monopoly on lost Andean cities.
-Hidden in jungle on the northern slopes of the Sierra Nevada de Santa Marta, Ciudad Perdida is the goal on Colombia’s most famous hike.
-It’s a five- or six-day walk through mud, waist-deep river crossings, dense heat and a final 1260-step climb to the ruins of the ancient town.
+Then, there’s the final 1260-step climb to the ruins of the ancient town.
 You can’t do this hike independently; four trekking agencies in Santa Marta and Taganga have permit access.

-Colombia’s best alpine trek is the week-long Güicán–El Cocuy Circuit Trek through Parque Nacional Natural El Cocuy, following a chain of stunning high lakes, waterfalls and mountain passes at altitudes exceeding 4500m.
+Colombia’s best alpine trek is the week-long Güicán–El Cocuy Circuit Trek through Parque Nacional Natural El Cocuy, following high lakes, waterfalls and mountain passes at altitudes exceeding 4500m.

-For a got-there-before-the-crowds-did experience, arrange a day hike into Caño Cristales, flying into remote La Macarena and setting out on foot for what’s been called the "most beautiful river in the world".
-The area only reopened to visitors in 2009 after years of guerrilla activity, but from around September to November the Macarenia clavigera riverbed plant turns brilliantly red and purple, adding swatches of colour to the yellow sand and clean blue water.
+Get away from the crowds with a day hike into Caño Cristales, flying into remote La Macarena and setting out on foot for what’s been called the "most beautiful river in the world".

 For another natural wonder, take a half-day hike through the open Valle de Cocora, where the world’s largest palm trees – 40m-high wax palms – sprout like hairs.

-Two words: Nairo Quintana.
-This powerful little climber earned his thighs in Colombia, making him a walking advertisement for the country’s killer climbs.
-Quintana’s home area of Boyacá is where wannabe-Nairos head, though the altitude – around 3000m – is taxing.
+Head to the home of cyclist Nairo Quintana, who's a walking advertisement for the country’s killer climbs.
+Quintana’s home of Boyacá is where to go, though the altitude – around 3000m – is taxing.

-Medellín is arguably Colombia’s finest cycling base, but you need to learn to love hills.
-The ride of note here – drawing hundreds of riders every weekend – is Alto de Las Palmas, climbing almost 1000m above the city and into the high Oriente valley, which is another cycling favourite.
-Combine Alto de Las Palmas and the Vuelta Oriente circuit and you have a classic ride of around 100km.
+Medellín is arguably Colombia’s top cycling base, but expect hills.
+The ride of note here is Alto de Las Palmas, climbing almost 1000m into the high Oriente valley, another cycling favourite.

-First, though, experience a Sunday cycle in Bogotá when, for seven hours, roads through the capital city close to motor vehicles and open to bikes.
-Known as Ciclovía, these weekly road closures began in the mid-1970s, pioneering an idea that soon spread worldwide.
-Today, approximately one million people take part in Bogotá’s Ciclovía every weekend.
+Experience a Sunday cycle in Bogotá when, for 7 hours, roads close to motor vehicles and open to bikes, which is known as Ciclovía.
+Today, approximately one million people take part every weekend.

-As you’d expect in a wilderness-strewn country that marries mountains with mad-keen cyclists, mountain biking is also popular.
-Quindío’s coffee-growing valleys offer good trails, and from the highlands around Medellín you can explore trails that drop over 1000m, through cloud forests and down to river gorges.
+Mountain biking's also popular and Quindío’s coffee-growing valleys offer good trails, and around Medellín you can explore trails that drop over 1000m, through cloud forests and down to river gorges.

-Colombia has more than 3000km of coastline – Pacific and Caribbean – so it’s unsurprising that there’s excellent diving here.
-The Caribbean has the real marine prizes, prime among which are the islands of San Andrés and Providencia, 700km off the Colombian coast but little more than 200km from Nicaragua.
+With more than 3000km of coastline, it’s unsurprising that there’s excellent diving here.
+The Caribbean has the real marine prizes, like the islands of San Andrés and Providencia.

 For aspirant divers, the town of Taganga, along the mainland’s Caribbean coast, is one of the world’s cheapest places to learn.